World Calendar Proposal modified a 364-Day Calendar Year to become

 Earth motion.
 The spring equinox near March 21, marks the

-equinox, the hours of daylight are equal to the interval from
+the hours of daylight are equal to the interval from sunset to

-sunset to sunrise, or night.
-Eastre was the Anglo-Saxon
+sunrise, or night.
+Eastre was the Anglo-Saxon goddess for the

-first Sunday after the first full moon following the spring
+the first full moon following the spring equinox."
+Following

 The Christmas season honors the Nativity, and the hope of

-Christ.
-In the fourth quarter of the year, the ancient
+In the fourth quarter of the year, the ancient Egyptians once

-Egyptians once held a festival called the "Nativity of the
+held a festival called the "Nativity of the Sun's Walking

-).
-Aaron casts the staff given to Moses down
+12).
+Aaron casts the staff given to Moses down before

-before Pharaoh and his servants, and it became a serpent.
+Pharaoh and his servants, and it became a serpent.
+Pharaoh

-Pharaoh called the magicians of Egypt to cast down their rods.
+called the magicians of Egypt to cast down their rods.
+The

-The magicians' rods became serpents, but Aaron's rod swallowed
+magicians' rods became serpents, but Aaron's rod swallowed up

 staff were uniquely related.